flapjack/flapjack.io/DATA_STRUCTURES.md

 ```
 ENTITY:CHECK:unscheduled_maintenance (string with expiry) -> TIMESTAMP

-TIMESTAMP is the time the unscheduled maintenance begun
+TIMESTAMP - the time the unscheduled maintenance begun
 ```

 *Collect all unscheduled outages for reporting etc*
 ```
-ENTITY:CHECK:unscheduled_maintenances (ordered set) -> ( DURATION, TIMESTAMP; DURATION, TIMESTAMP; ... )
+ENTITY:CHECK:unscheduled_maintenances             (ordered set) -> ( DURATION, TIMESTAMP;
+                                                                     DURATION, TIMESTAMP; ... )
 ENTITY:CHECK:TIMESTAMP:unscheduled_maintenance:summary (string) -> SUMMARY

 TIMESTAMP - start of the unscheduled maintenance period
 DURATION  - the elapsed time of the unscheduled maintenance (including any extensions to the original period)
 SUMMARY   - populated from the summary of the acknowledgement(s) (summaries to be glued together if there are multiple during an unscheduled outage)
 ```

 In order to query against this data while filtering by timestamp range, the following mirror of the above sorted set is being maintained: